Recruitment is open

 - Comfort, health and well-being: buildings and energy systems that create productive work environments and affordable, clean, safe homes.

-Funded students will receive a stipend which is tax free, plus UK/EU fees for four years (conditions apply).
+Funded students will receive a stipend which is tax free, plus UK fees for four years (conditions apply).
 Part-time study is also possible.

-Applying to Loughborough: Applications to the ERBE CDT at Loughborough University are currently closed.
+Applying to Loughborough: Recruitment at Loughborough University is open.

 Informal enquiries to Civ.Eng.Pgr@lboro.ac.uk.